mcavallo/foundry-vtt-random-target/README.md

 2. Open the **Random Target** macro compendium.
 3. Use the **Choose Random Target** macro to activate the tool.

+# Upgrading

+If you are having issues after upgrading the module please follow this instructions:

+1. **Uninstall** the module completely
+2. Install the **latest version** of the module
+3. Delete the **Random Target** macro from your toolbar
+4. Import the macro again from the **Random Target** macro compendium

 # Supported Systems

 While this module should work without problems with most systems, it has been tested and visually optimized for: